IvoCostaCunha/audio-player/README.md

 This an audio player done as a web component for a simple integration later in others projects.

 ### Functions
+- Play
+- Pause
+- Loop
+- Next song
+- Last song
-- Play/Pause/Loop
+- +10s / -10s
-- Graph that represents current song
+- Oscilator for current sont
-- Progression bar of the sont in the circle
-- Various mix options via web audio
+- Volume knob
+- Frequency knob
+- Speed knob
+- Stereo direction knob